Why a Playbook?

 We also added content from ONC’s Beacon Community program.
 The 17 communities, selected from throughout the U.S., have made inroads in developing secure, private, and accurate EHR systems and health information exchanges.

-A significant number of the Health IT Playbook tools reference the CMS EHR Incentive Program (Meaningful Use) Stage 1 and Stage 2.
-This content remains relevant, but future Playbook updates and releases will adapt existing Meaningful Use-based tools and provide resources that support new alternative payment models (APMs) and value-based care.
+Some tools within the Playbook reference Meaningful Use Stage 1 and Stage 2.
+While this content remains relevant in some cases, future Playbook updates and releases will adapt existing Meaningful Use-based tools and provide resources that support new alternative payment models (APMs) and value-based care.

 Future updates and releases will also: